schulle4u/yellow-helloworld/README.md

 ## Acknowledgments

 This extension includes feedback by Anna, Giovanni, Mark and Steffen.
-Thanks for the great work.
+Thank you for the good work.

 **TODO:** *Mention libraries and services that you include.
 Give them the recognition they deserve.*